CA3SAR99/IP-info-lookup/README.md

 **IP Info Lookup** is a lightweight, browser-based web application that allows users to retrieve detailed information about any IPv4 address using a public IP geolocation API.

-This project is entirely frontend-based, with no server-side components required.
+This project is entirely frontend-based, with no server-side components (besides the public APIs) required.

 ## Features